NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 atmosphere component is given by the product of the number of threads requested and the total number of MPI ranks (both forecast and write grid component).
-If ``num_threads_atm`` is the number of threads specified for the UFSatm component, in ``ufs.configure`` the ATM PET bounds are given by:
+If ``num_threads_atm`` is the number of threads specified for the UFSATM component, in ``ufs.configure`` the ATM PET bounds are given by:

 ::